michaellinhardt/c_libft/README.md

 # libft
+Langage: C
-42 school first project, rebuild this list of functions and a library to use them with futur project.
+Subject: 42 school first project, rebuild this list of functions and a library to use them with futur project.
+See doc folder for more info.
+Start: 26 nov.
+2015
+End: WIP

 ### libc functions